Paternal Family Tree: Fane

 In 1811 [his illegitimate son] Arthur Fane was born illegitimately to General Henry Fane [aged 32] and Isabella Gorges.

-On 21st June 1813 the Battle of Vitoria was fought between a British, Portuguese and Spanish army under the Marquess of Wellington [aged 44] and the French army under King Joseph Bonaparte and Marshal Jean-Baptiste Jourdan.
+On 21st June 1813 the Battle of Vitoria was a British, Portuguese and Spanish army under the Marquess of Wellington [aged 44] defeated a French army under King Joseph Bonaparte and Marshal Jean-Baptiste Jourdan.

 Brothers General Thomas Bradford [aged 35] and Lieutenant-Colonel Henry Hollis Bradford [aged 31] fought.